ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 If we want to modify the system state in a reproducible way (which is also the most recommended way), we need to manually edit the `/etc/nixos/configuration.nix` file, and then execute `sudo nixos-rebuild switch` to apply the configuration.
 This command generates a new system environment based on the configuration file, sets the new environment as the default one, and also preserves & added the previous environment into the grub boot options.
 This ensures we can always roll back to the old environment(even if the new environment fails to start).

-On the other hand, `/etc/nixos/configuration.nix` is the traditional Nix configuration method, which relies on data sources configured by `nix-channel` and has no version locking mechanism, making it difficult to ensure the reproducibility of the system. **A better approach is to use Nix Flakes**, which can ensure the reproducibility of the system and make it easy to manage the configuration.
+On the other hand, `/etc/nixos/configuration.nix` is the traditional Nix configuration method, which relies on data sources configured by `nix-channel` and has no version-locking mechanism, making it difficult to ensure the reproducibility of the system. **A better approach is to use Nix Flakes**, which can ensure the reproducibility of the system and make it easy to manage the configuration.

 Now first, let's learn how to manage the system using the default configuration method of NixOS through `/etc/nixos/configuration.nix`, and then transition to the more advanced Nix Flakes.